5-10 min to complete

 mabl dashboard first steps guide

-Use an incognito window for training journeys
+Use an Incognito window for training tests

 mabl dashboard first steps guide after extension is installed